 If you do not meet the criteria for alternative accommodation, UDI will reject your application.

-If you do meet qualify for alternative accommodation, we will contact your chosen municipality to ask if they will agree to accept you under the alternative accommodation scheme.
+If you qualify for alternative accommodation, we will contact your chosen municipality to ask if they will agree to accept you under the alternative accommodation scheme.

 UDI will process your application as quickly as possible.
 We try to respond to you within three weeks from the date we receive your application.
 Sometimes it takes longer because we need to collect additional information from you or because the municipality you have chosen needs more time to consider our request to take you in.